Abdelrhman-Sayed70/Algorithms/Algorithms/Divide & Conqure/README.md

 # Complexity
 - T(n) = Time of normal code + Time of recursive code
 - T(n) = T(Divide & Compine) + T(Conqure)

+# Limitaion VS Simplification
+- `Limitiation` ignore sub-problem as it doesn't have solution while solving the another part as it has the solution [no combine]
+- `Simplification` simplify your problem to sub-problems and combine the solution of each sub-problems to get the base answer [combine or update]

+# How to think?
+- Ask: Why to divide and conqure? is it worth? is it will be efficent algo to solve my problem?
+- Ask: How to reach my answer?
+By `Limitation`  or `Simplification`